gordonwatts/servicex-coffea-multiprocessing/README.md

 python -m pip install .
 ```

-If you are developing the library it is recommended to install in `editable` mode and with the 'complete' extra
+If you are developing the library, want to use it directly in jupyter, etc., it is recommended to install in `editable` mode and with the 'complete' extra

 ```
 python -m pip install -e .[complete]